rob8040/whattomake/README.md

 6. yarn run start (to run the React front end)
 7. in a new tab run: bundle exec rails s (for the Rails back end)
 8. navigate your browser to localhost:3000

+Note: This app requires the Spoonacular API to use the search bar and review a recipe, a recipe cannot be added by a user to the database by design.
+I am considering that functionality for the future.